isb-cgc/readthedocs/docs/source/sections/webapp/Menu.rst

       * Add (+) Apply to New Analysis - Basically navigates back to the **Create Gene and miRNA Favorite** (See description above)

  * **VARIABLES** -  This sub-menu allows you to **Manage Variables Favorite** or **Create New Favorite** (see descriptions below) For additional details, see `Read the Docs - Variable Favorites. <http://isb-cancer-genomics-cloud.readthedocs.org/en/latest/sections/webapp/Variable-Favorites.html>`_
-    - *Manage Variables Favorite* - Shows your saved Variables as Favorites:
+    - *Manage Favorite Variable(s) Lists* - Shows your saved Variables as Favorites:

       * Edit
       * Delete
       * Start New Workbook - (Create a New Workbook using the selected Favorite Variables)

-    - *Add (+) Create New Favorite* - Here you "Name" your new favorite and select variables from four (4) available data sources to incorporate in your analysis-
+    - *Create Favorite Variable(s) List* - Here you "Name" your new favorite and select variables from four (4) available data sources to incorporate in your analysis-

       * Common Variables
       * Favorite(s) Saved
       * Programs (Previously Uploaded and Saved)

+      - *Select Variables for a New Workbook* - This sub-menu has two features:

+      * Apply to New Worksheet - Select a Favorite(s) variables from the list shown of stored Favorites to Analyze
+      * Add (+) Apply New Variable List - Basically navigates back to the **Create Variables Favorite** (See description above)

  * **COHORTS** - Here you can **Manage Saved Cohorts**, select **Public Cohorts** and **Select Cohorts for a New Workbook** or **Create your First Cohort** if it's empty.
 For additional details, see `Read the Docs - Cohort Favorites <http://isb-cancer-genomics-cloud.readthedocs.org/en/latest/sections/webapp/Saved-Cohorts.html>`_.